 Want to eat well and think that means it's time to break out the calculator and start tracking every calorie, carb, and nutrient that enters your body?
 We're here to set the record straight on macro-managing your meals – and how it's really not necessary on a healthy plant-based diet.

-And studies show the best way to do that is with a whole-food plant-based diet (more on that in a minute).
+And studies show the best way to do that is with a whole food plant-based diet (more on that in a minute).

 You’ve probably heard of the vegan diet, where one avoids any foods that contain any sort of animal products.
 This means no meat, dairy, fish, eggs, or bee products (such as honey).